wxie2017/wxie2017.github.io/pages/speech/make_best_use_of_communication_style.md

 I think it is very scientific and can give you a good judgement.

 I have done my assessment.
 Most of my points are from supportive communication style, and a little is from direct style.
-So I know that I am a supportive communicator.
+So I know that I am largely a supportive communicator.

 Supportive communicators appreciate a calm, steady approach.
-Because people with supportive communication style dislikes change, they may appear indecisive.
-More often they are perceived as careful, patient, and amiable.
-Due to their active listening skills, others see them as cooperative, dependable, and loyal.
-They are often modest and prefers praise be given privately.
-Patient and slow-paced, they like a personal, relaxed, no-tension environment.
-They put high priority on close relationships and do not like conflict, butmay mediate if necessary.
+In your eyes, I may look like a careful, patient and amiable person.
+These are the typical characters of a supportive communicator.
+I dislikes change and sometimes indicisive, and I like the personal, relaxed, no-tension environment as we have in Yu-life club.
+I am often an active listener, and you may see me as cooperative, dependable, and loyal, so you can come to talk to me whenever you want.
+If you want to praise me, please do so more privately.
+I will try to avoid any conlict and prefer close relationships with each other.

-I am also a little direct communicators, so sometimes I prefer when you get to the point quickly and in a succinct manner.
-While people with direct communication style is results-oriented, focused, and competitive, they are motivated to get things accomplished, they are quick and decisive.
-Because they are independent and confident, they prefer a busy, efficient and structured environment.
-Others may sometimes perceive them as impatient and demanding.
-So allowing others to share feelings and explain details can encourage dialogue for direct communicators.
+Because I am also a little direct - that's the other side of the coin.
+Sometimes I prefer when you get to the point quickly and in a succinct manner.
+This means that I am results-oriented, focused, and competitive.
+I am motivated to get things accomplished.
+When I am showing quick actions and demanding attitude, please remind me my supportive side, so that I will allow others to share feelings and explain details.

 Each communication style has value and there is no best overall style.
-You may be comfortable using one style in many situations, but is not necessarily what you choose in all communication.
+I may be comfortable using supportive style in many situations, but it is not necessarily what you choose in all communication.
 Communication styles are often situational.
-Be sure to monitor your application of communication styles.
-Decide if your current style is effective based on feedback and outcomes.
-If necessary, adjust your behavior and adopt new styles to fit a situation, team, or person.
+I can be directive sometimes.
+However, I will monitor my communication styles based on your feedback.
+If necessary, I will adjust my behavior and adopt new styles to fit a situation, team, or person.

-I hope all of you now understand my communication style, and make the best use of tips to communicate with me.
-I will also pay attention to my ways of communication in different situation, so that we can exchange ideas and feelings much better.
+I hope all of you now understand my communication style, and can make the best use of the tips to communicate with me.
+You can also assess your communication style and make the best use of it.
+So that we can exchange ideas and feelings much better.

 Thank you.